 When To Climb

-This peak is climable in all seasons.
-The best time to climb would be from late June to early September.
-Snow conditions are found at most times of the year in Montezuma Basin so come prepared with snow/ice climbing gear.
-For the most part, in the above time frame, you'll just need some trekking poles and summer wear.
+This peak can be climbed in all seasons.
+The best time to climb would be from late June through September.
+Snow is found at most times of the year in Montezuma Basin so come prepared with snow climbing gear.
+Usually August and September are snow free though and you'll just need some trekking poles and summer wear.
+In winter, skis would be excellent to use for getting up the 4WD road however the Montezuma Basin is notorious for huge deadly avalanches in winter and is typically always avoided.
+Only when the snow conditions are very stable do people venture into this basin.

 There is camping below Montezuma Basin along Castle Creek.
-For more information and regulations contact the local ranger station in downtown Aspen.
+For more information and regulations contact the local ranger station in Glenwood Springs at 970-319-2670.
+You can also car camp in many places along the Montezuma Basin Road.
+No permits or fees to visit the area.